awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 arn:aws:iam::123456789012:role/service-role/AWSBatchServiceRole
 ```

-When you only specify the name of an IAM role when using the AWS CLI or the AWS SDKs, AWS Batch assumes that your ARN does not use the `service-role` path prefix\.
+When you only specify the name of an IAM role when using the AWS CLI or the AWS SDKs, AWS Batch assumes that your ARN doesn't use the `service-role` path prefix\.
 Because of this, we recommend that you specify the full ARN for your IAM roles when you create compute environments\.

 To repair a compute environment that's misconfigured this way, see [Repairing an `INVALID` Compute Environment](#repairing_invalid_compute_environment)\.